tududes/btt-sn19-miner-axon-update/README.md

 2. Load wallet and hotkey information for each miner
 3. Check the current IP:PORT registration on the chain
 4. Update the IP:PORT if it differs from your current external IP (using the NODE_PORT from your env file)
+5. The script uses the Fiber API directly to update the IP on the chain without relying on external commands
-5. Provide a summary of total hotkeys processed and updated
+6. Provide a summary of total hotkeys processed and updated

 ### Troubleshooting